Ride a horse in a regional park

 Āwhitu Regional Park

-- Riding may be restricted in winter due to ground conditions.
+- Open year-round - riding may be restricted in winter due to ground conditions.

-- Access to the beach is not permitted through the campground, wetlands or main arrival zone.
+- access the beach through the campground, wetlands or main arrival zone.

 Read more about